irssi/irssi.github.io/jekyll/support/irc.markdown

 Servers
 -------

-To connect with Freenode, `/connect Freenode` or `/connect chat.freenode.net`
+To connect with Libera.Chat, `/connect -tls_verify irc.libera.chat` or on
+Irssi 1.3 or later `/connect liberachat`

 Most IRCnet servers aren't open for everyone, so if you're having trouble finding one, use open.ircnet.net which resolves to a number of open IRCnet